daviddelaurier/myAI/README.md

 - Robotic control for the pen plotting robot

 ### OBS Overlays (dont need API's...)
-- Scheduling and reminder system
+- Scheduling and reminder system via screencapture/VLM request of all datastreams I am interested in.

 ## Expanded Uses and Long-term Analysis